-2019 2018 £000 £000 Aggregate emoluments in respect of qualifying services 2,208 11,496 Aggregate of partnership contributions paid in respect of defined contribution pension schemes 7 14 Aggregate amounts receivable under restricted stock unit schemes (cash-settled component) 1,643 1,129
+2020 2019 £000 £000 Aggregate emoluments in respect of qualifying services 2,208 Aggregate of partnership contributions paid in respect of defined contribution pension schemes 7 Aggregate amounts receivable under restricted stock unit schemes (cash-settled component) 1,643

-A portion of members' emoluments was charged as a corporate overhead in both the current and prior year and is included in expense allocated to the partnership.
+A portion of members' emoluments was charged as a corporate overhead in the prior year and was included in expense allocated to the partnership.

-(iii) Member with largest entitlement
+(iii) Individual member with largest entitlement

-The largest entitlement awarded to an individual member in 2019 and 2018 amounted to £991 thousand and £3,404 thousand respectively, which represented the profit share allocated to the member plus remuneration.
-These amounts also include amounts received by the member under Greenhill's equity incentive scheme.
-The remuneration of this member is comprised as follows:
+The largest entitlement awarded to an individual member in 2019 was £991 thousand, which represented the profit share allocated to the member plus remuneration.
+These amounts also include amounts received by the individual member under Greenhill's equity incentive scheme.
+The remuneration of this individual member is comprised as follows:

-2019 2018 £000 £000 Emoluments in respect of qualifying services 565 3,065 Amounts received under restricted stock unit schemes 426 339 Awards made under the equity incentive plan Number of members who received shares under the restricted stock unit plan 9 9 Number of members who accrued benefits under defined contribution pension schemes 1 1 Schemes
+2020 2019 £000 £000 Emoluments in respect of qualifying services 565 Amounts received under restricted stock unit schemes 426 Awards made under the equity incentive plan Number of members who received shares under the restricted stock unit plan 9 Number of members who accrued benefits under defined contribution pension schemes 1